All Products

 tcp-flags

-The TCP flag, represented in decimal, which reflects a combination of flags from the TCP protocol, such as SYN, ACK, and FIN.
+The TCP flag in decimal, reflecting a combination of TCP flags such as SYN, ACK, and FIN.

-A single flow log entry in a capture window can correspond to multiple TCP packets.
-This value is the result of a bitwise OR operation on the flag fields of all relevant packets.
+A single flow log entry in a capture window can cover multiple TCP packets.
+The value is the bitwise OR of the flag fields across all relevant packets.

 For example, if a TCP session has two packets in a capture window with SYN (2) and SYN-ACK (18) flags, the TCP flag field recorded in the log is 18 (2 | 18 = 18).